CNugteren/CLCudaAPI/doc/api.md

 * `std::string Capabilities() const`:
 In case of the OpenCL back-end, this returns a list of the OpenCL extensions supported.
 For CUDA, this returns the device capability (e.g. SM 3.5).

+* `bool HasExtension(const std::string &extension) const`:
+In case of the OpenCL back-end, queries whether a certain extension is present (as reported by `Capabilities()`).
+For CUDA, this always returns false.

 * `size_t CoreClock() const`:
 Retrieves the device's core clock frequency in MHz.